2 Summary of Significant Accounting Policies

 2.4.3 AVAILABLE-FOR-SALE FINANCIAL ASSETS

 The carrying amounts of the Group’s non-financial assets, inventories and deferred tax assets are reviewed at each reporting date for any indication of impairment.
 The asset’s recoverable amount is estimated if such indication exists.
-For goodwill and intangible assets that have indefinite useful lives or are not yet available for use, the recoverable amount is estimated at the same time each year.
+For goodwill and intangible assets that have indefinite useful lives or are not yet available for use, the recoverable amount is estimated at the same time each year, or if required.
 Impairment is recognized if the carrying amount of an asset or the cash-generating unit (CGU) exceeds its estimated recoverable amount.

-The recoverable amount of an asset or CGU is the greater of its value-inuse or its fair value less costs of disposal.
+The recoverable amount of an asset or CGU is the greater of its value-in-use or its fair value less costs of disposal.
 In assessing value-in-use, the estimated future pre-tax cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
 For the purposes of impairment testing, assets that cannot be tested individually are grouped into the smallest group of assets that generates cash flows from ongoing use that are largely independent of the cash flows of other assets or CGUs.
 A ceiling test for the operating segment must be carried out for goodwill impairment testing.
-CGUs that have been allocated goodwill aggregated so that the level at which impairment testing is performed reflects the lowest level at which goodwill is monitored for internal reporting purposes.
-Goodwill acquired in a business combination is allocated to groups of CGUs that are expected to benefit from the combination’s synergies.
+CGUs that have been allocated goodwill are aggregated so that the level at which impairment testing is performed reflects the lowest level at which goodwill is monitored for internal reporting purposes.
+Goodwill acquired in a business combination may be allocated to groups of CGUs that are expected to benefit from the combination’s synergies.

 The Group’s corporate assets do not generate separate cash flows and are utilized by more than one CGU.
 Corporate assets are allocated to CGUs on a reasonable and consistent basis and are tested for impairment as part of the impairment testing of the CGU that was allocated the corporate asset.